nLab irreducible element

 Definition

 In a monoid, an element xx is irreducible if it is neither invertible nor the product of two non-invertible elements.
-Without bias, we can say that xx is irreducible if, whenever it is written as a product of a finite list of elements, at least one element in the list is invertible.
+Without bias, we can say that xx is irreducible if, whenever it is written as a product of a finite list of elements, all but one elements in the list are invertible.

 In a commutative ring, an element is irreducible if it is neither invertible nor the product of two non-invertible elements, with respect to the multiplication operation on the commutative ring.